ej-sanmartin/ComputerScienceReference/README.md

 ## Bug Fixes & Improvements
-- Major one: Search Algorithms Folder incorrectly named.
-Must be changed to "Sort Algorithms" and all links must point to renamed folder

 - Update codebase to adhere to [Google's Coding Style Guide](https://github.com/google/styleguide/blob/gh-pages/csharp-style.md) for C# and other supported languages